tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 For the "second" variable, you can see it is directly assigned to null.
 This could be used to clear an object reference.
-So we could do this for our person1 object from before and change its value to null with the intention to free its memeory at some point.
+So we could do this for our person1 object from before and change its value to null with the intention to free its memory at some point.
 Languages do this through a process called garbage collection, and the decisions it makes can get quite involved and occur at certain times according to the language.
 In this case with TypeScript, it does not make much sense to only assign the value to null.
 It can never have another value at this point.
 You will see this commonly paired with another